-A. RESOLVING ISSUES AT INFORMAL LEVEL
+B. RESOLVING ISSUES AT INFORMAL LEVEL

-1. Whenever possible issues that arise should be resolved at the lowest level possible and betweek the individuals involved without persuing formal protest procedures.

-2. Members are encouraged to share concerns that arise, where no formal action is anticipated other than awareness for possible future action, with show management.
-Board members, committee members, members of the Governing Board, or the Operations Manager.
-In some cases a simple correction is possible.

-3. Conflicts are often the results of a lack of awareness or a misunderstanding rather than an intent to violate Guidelines or treat an individual unfairly.
-If an exhibitor believes a show, judge, or exhibitor is not following the Guidelines correctly, the concern should be brought immediately to the attention of show management or other individual with the hope of clairification and/or correction quickly.

-4. When efforts to resolve an issue quickly and informally are not successful, a member has the option of filing a formal protest or grievance.
+- 1. Whenever possible issues that arise should be resolved at the lowest level possible and betweek the individuals involved without persuing formal protest procedures. - 2.
+Members are encouraged to share concerns that arise, where no formal action is anticipated other than awareness for possible future action, with show management, Board members, committee members, members of the Governing Board, or the Operations Manager.
+In some cases a simple correction is possible. - 3.
+Conflicts are often the results of a lack of awareness or a misunderstanding rather than an intent to violate Guidelines or treat an individual unfairly.
+If an exhibitor believes a show, judge, or exhibitor is not following the Guidelines correctly, the concern should be brought immediately to the attention of show management or other individual with the hope of clairification and/or correction quickly. - 4.
+When efforts to resolve an issue quickly and informally are not successful, a member has the option of filing a formal protest or grievance.

-B. PROCEDURE FOR FILING AND PROCESSING A PROTEST/GRIEVANCE
+C. PROCEDURE FOR FILING AND PROCESSING A PROTEST/GRIEVANCE

-1. For any formal actions to occur beyond simple correction of an oversight, protests or grievance, must be submitted in writing to the Governing Board of the ILR-SD.
+- 1. For any formal actions to occur beyond simple correction of an oversight, protests or grievance, must be submitted in writing to the Governing Board of the ILR-SD.
 It must be signed, and clearly state what the exact grievance or protest is.
 It must be accompanied by a fee payable to ILR-SD of \$200.00 (refundable if the protest or grievance is upheld).
 All protests must be submitted within 15 days of the alleged event.

-2. This is to be sent to the Governing Board - c/o ILR Operations Manager, International Lama Registry, Box 8, Kalispell, Montana 59903.

-3. This procedure also applies to claims of violationsby judges of the Judges Ethics (Section III.H) or Judges/Apprentice Code of Conduct (Section III.I)

-4. All grievances, protests, etc. will be made public and the person(s) the complaint is/are against will know by whom they have been accused.
-Posting of a grievance will be done after the complaint panel has completed its review and the Governing Board has determined any penalty that will be applied.
+Grievances must be filed within 45 days of the event. - 2.
+This is to be sent to the Governing Board c/o ILR Operations Manager, International Lama Registry, Box 8, Kalispell, Montana 59903. - 3.
+The ILR-SD Judges committee may submit Grievances related to violations of Judges Ethics (Section III.H) or Judge/Apprentice Code of Conduct (Section II.I).
+The Grievance for violation of the Code of Conduct may be submitted to the Governing Board upon a majority vote of the Judges Committee.
+Grievances initiated by the judges committee should include at least one first-hand account of an incident (if applicable), and/or a letter of warning to the judge in question with repeat offense/lack of correction on the part of the judge.
+The Judge's committee is exempt from time restrictions and fees associated with the grievance process. - 4.
+All grievances, protests, etc. will be made public and the person(s) the complaint is/are against will know by whom they have been accused.
+Posting of a grievance will be done after the complaint panel has completed its review and the Governing Board has determined any penalty that will be applied. - 5.
+All grievances or protests received will be reviewed at the next regularly scheduled

-5. All grievances or protests received will be reviewed at the next regularly scheduled Governing Board meeting (conference call).
+Governing Board meeting (conference call).